puppetlabs-toy-chest/razor-server/doc/api.md

 policy.
 If neither `before` or `after` are specified, the policy is appended to the policy table.

-Tags, brokers, recipes and repos are referenced by their name.
+Tags, brokers, tasks and repos are referenced by their name.
 Tags can also be created by providing a rule; if a tag with that name already exists, the rule must be equal to the rule of the existing tag.